Get a free, no obligation personal loan quote with rates as low as 9.99%

 Make sure you verify how much it’s worth before selling.
 This will help you avoid the mistake of selling the car for less than its market value.

 If you’re planning on getting another vehicle — albeit a cheaper one — consider trading it in with a dealership.
 The trade-in value of your current car will go towards the purchase price of another vehicle.
-For example: If you owe $12,000 on your current car and you trade it in for $15,000, the extra $3,000 would go towards the purchase of your next car.

 Before you trade it in, consider how much you still owe on your existing car loan.
 Your lender will tell you what the exact payoff amount is, which is your outstanding loan amount.
-Ideally, you’ll sell or trade-in your vehicle for at least the payoff amount so you’re left without any car payments.
+Ideally, you’ll sell or trade in your vehicle for at least the payoff amount so you’re left without any car payments.

 Ways To Make Up For Higher Car Payments